TAJLNsScripts/youku.tv-downloader/README.md

 - youku.tv VIP account (optional, for VIP content)

 Usage:
-- pip install -r requirements.txt
+1. pip install -r requirements.txt
+2. Set the path to your Pywidevine .wvd file in variable MyWVD at the top of the file
-- python youku.py
+3. python youku.py

 VIP content:
 1. Log into your youku.tv account in Google Chrome